 - Crop – If you’ve taken photos from a distance, your background might not look perfect.
 Too much might be going on in your composition.
 You can fix this by cropping your photos a little.

 - Curves – Though optional, this tool will help you boost contrast and fix discolouration.
-You can also use it to experiment with fun colour effects like cross-processing.
+You can also use it to experiment with fun color effects like cross-processing.

 - Blur – You can get rid of dryness by going over the skin using the blur tool.
 Make sure you don’t overdo it, or else the skin will look unnatural.